 Member Relations & Administrative Functions

-Betsy came to the Pennsylvania Coal Alliance shortly after the PA Coal Association and FORCE merged in 2012.
+Betsy came to the Pennsylvania Coal Alliance shortly after the PA Coal Association and FORCE merged in 2012 to form the PCA.
 Prior to joining the PCA she spent 15 years in the Pennsylvania House and Senate serving as a District Director in constituent service offices.
 She is a licensed Registered Nurse and Notary Public.
 Her primary job with the PCA is to manage all of the administrative tasks that the organization requires, along with being a resource for members, and spearheading the annual fundraising efforts.

 Betsy lives in Pittsburgh with her husband, Glenn, and is the proud mom of two grown sons and a little dog named Chase.